 The program unveiled several programmatic components in its first year, including the:

-- Ricardo Salinas Foundation Scholarship: This scholarship fund that aims to increase the participation of American Latinos in the Aspen Institute’s activities so that their important perspectives are at the table.
+- Ricardo Salinas Scholarship: This scholarship fund aims to increase the participation of American Latinos in the Aspen Institute’s activities so that their important perspectives are at the table.
 The scholarship also offers candidates new opportunities to develop their leadership skills through participation in the Institute’s programs.

 - Deep-Dive Retreats on Policy and Issues: These convenings of diverse groups address critical challenges facing Latinos and the nation.
 They may lead to white papers, reports, recommendations, or project ideas that identify critical issues demanding further attention within the Latino community, as well as policy agendas to address them.